ThingWerks/ThingWerks-IoT-Framework/HowTo/Install-TWIT.md

-## TWIT Framerwork Core and Client Installation and Setup
+## TWIT Framework Core and Client Installation and Setup

 ### Prepare Application Permissions and Directories